60dimension/IELTS-Vocabularies/Vocabulary03.md

 She won't pay any extra.

-All that vulger socail climbing.
+All that vulgar social climbing.

 Euclid was trying to convey his idea of a geometrical point.

-Have any fish contaminated in the arctic Ocean.
+Have any fish been contaminated in the Arctic Ocean?

-If you think that remuneration will cause me to biased, so be it.
+If you think that remuneration will cause me to be biased, so be it.

-Exceesive conformity is usually caused by fear of disapproval.
+Excessive conformity is usually caused by fear of disapproval.

 The bullet punctured the skull.